What Is Minor League Hockey?

 How long is a Minor League Hockey game?

 Like most hockey games, a minor league game is three periods, each lasting 20 minutes.
-These games will typically take at least 2 hours to play.
-Each intermission between periods will last 15 minutes, and between the second and third periods, there will be maintenance in the rink so the intermission may be a bit longer.
-High end minor league games have stoppage time, which comes into play due to rule infractions, timeouts, and intermission.
+These games will typically take at least two hours to play.
+Each intermission between periods will last 15 minutes, and between the second and third periods, there will be maintenance on the rink, so the intermission may be a bit longer.

 What is the AHL?

-The AHL is a developmental hockey league for professional hockey players to progress and hopefully make it into the NHL.
-Since 1010, every team has had an affiliation with one NHL team.
-AHL players must be at least 18 years of age, and may not be a member of a junior hockey team.
-The league also limits the number of experienced professionals on a team's active roster.
-Only five skaters can have four full seasons of play at the professional level.
+The AHL is a professional hockey league composed of 31 teams that mainly serves as a developmental league for the NHL.
+Since 2010, every team has had an affiliation with one NHL team.
+AHL players must be at least 18 years of age and may not be a member of a junior hockey team.
+The league also limits the number of experienced professionals on a team’s active roster.
+Only five skaters can have four full seasons of play at the NHL level.

 What are the levels of hockey?

-In hockey, there are many different levels that start for kids at the young age of 9 years old.
-The levels go from squirt, to Pewee (11-12), to Bantam (13-14), to Midget (15).
-The Junior level is for people who are under 21 years old, and that is a popular NHL development organization where there are leagues such as the Ontario Hockey League.
+In hockey, there are many different levels for players of different ages and skill levels.
+The levels go from Mite (ages 7-8), to Squirt (ages 9-10), to Peewee (ages 11-12), to Bantam (ages 13-14), and then to Midget (age 15).
+The Junior level is for people who are under 21 years old and is a popular NHL development level.
+Major Junior leagues such as the Ontario Hockey League, Quebec Major Junior Hockey League, and Western Hockey League are the leagues where most NHL draft picks come from.

 What is the Ontario Hockey League?

 The Ontario Hockey League (OHL) is one of the three major hockey leagues that constitute the Canadian Hockey League.
-It is primarily for athletes between the ages of 16-21, and is a great stepping stone for Canadian players to get into the NHL.
-It is the world's largest development league in the world with 60 teams across nine provinces and five American States.
+It is primarily for athletes between the ages of 16-21 and is a great stepping stone for Canadian players to get into the NHL.
+The Canadian Hockey League is the world’s largest development league in the world, with 60 teams across nine provinces and five American States.